Ah, sizing babies, toddlers and children. How hard is it?! Just like adults, they are all so different. Not only that but every pattern is different.

 I get asked a lot "what size would you recommend for my child?"
 So I thought I'd put together a rough sizing guide.

-Pinafores: These are a big size, especially because of the flutter sleeves.
+These tend to be more generous in size.
 I would not recommend sizing up in this style.
 In fact you could even size down if you want the dress to fit well straight away.

-Long sleeved dresses: Because of the sleeves and tighter bodice this is a much smaller fit.
+Because of the sleeves and tighter bodice this is a much smaller fit.
 Please check your child's chest measurements against the sizing chart.
-You may want to size up in this style if you want the dress to last a couple of winters.
+You may want to size up in this style.

 I hope this little guide helps with sizing.
 Please refer to our sizing charts for more details and you are always welcome to contact me if you have any further questions.